-A maid of an undisclosed hotel on Changklan Rd in Chiang Mai’s Chang Khlan subdistrict found the body of Tariq Ahmad Bhat when she entered the room to clean up.
-Mr Bhat, a 56-year-old American citizen, was lying with his face up dead on the bed in room no. 304.
+A maid of an undisclosed hotel on Changklan Rd in Chiang Mai’s Chang Khlan subdistrict found the body of Tariq Ahmad Bhat when she entered the room to clean it.
+Mr Bhat, a 56-year-old American citizen, was located in room no. 304, face-up on the bed.
 He was wearing a button down shirt and black boxer shorts.

-After being notified, investigators and additional officers of Mueang Chiang Mai Provincial Police Station arrived at the hotel.
-Based on a brief medical examination conducted by a medical examiner from Maharaj Nakorn Chiang Mai Hospital on the scene, Mr Bhat had been dead for at least 12 hours before being found.
+Police and forensic investigators from Mueang Chiang Mai Provincial Police Station arrived at the hotel shortly after being notified of the discovered.
+The on-scene medical examiner from Maharaj Nakorn Chiang Mai Hospital reported that Mr Bhat had been dead for at least 12 hours.

-Police initially believed Mr Bhat had died of a medical issue.
-However, when officers interviewed the staff of the hotel, the story took an unexpected turn.
+Police initially thought Mr Bhat had died in his sleep as a result of a medical issue.
+However, when officers interviewed the staff of the hotel, the story took a surprising and unexpected turn.

-The following day – the pair was due to check out at noon but had not yet emerged from the room -, a maid entered the room to clean up and prepare it for the next guests.
-She then made the shocking discovery of Mr Bhat’s dead body on the bed, Pol Capt Mondritsa said.
+The following day, the pair was due to check out but noone had emerged from the room by noon, and the maid knocked on the door.
+When she entered, she noticed Mr Bhat’s stiff body on the bed, Pol Capt Mondritsa said.

-“Lots of Mr Bhat’s valuables were gone.
-We believe that the woman had stolen them.
+“Lots of Mr Bhat’s valuables were missing.
+We believe that the woman stole them.
 We only found a 50 baht bill and a Thai Airways Royal Orchid Plus member card.”
-The card> is part of a customer loyalty program of the national airline that lets members earn miles when flying with Thai Airways or any other Star Alliance carrier.
+The card> is an airmile loyalty card.

-Local rescue workers brought the body to the pathology department at Maharaj Nakorn Chiang Mai Hospital.
-In the meantime, police are trying to locate the still unknown Thai woman to interrogate her about the events of that night as well as viewing CCTV recordings in and around the hotel.
+Local rescue workers took the body to the morgue at Maharaj Nakorn Chiang Mai Hospital.
+Police are trying to identify the Thai woman who arrived with the victim and are scrutinisding CCTV footage in and around the hotel.